FlavScents AInsights Entry for Isoamyl Acetate (CAS: 123-92-2)

 1. Identity & Chemical Information

 Isoamyl acetate, commonly known as banana oil, is a chemical compound with the IUPAC name 3-methylbutyl acetate.
 It is identified by the CAS number 123-92-2 and has a FEMA number of 2055.
-Other identifiers include the FL number 09.003 and CoE number 02.007.
-The molecular formula for isoamyl acetate is C7H14O2, and it has a molecular weight of 130.18 g/mol.
-Isoamyl acetate is an ester, characterized by its functional groups that contribute to its fruity, banana-like odor.
-The ester linkage in its structure is crucial for its volatility and odor profile, making it a valuable compound in flavor and fragrance applications.
+Other identifiers include the FL number 09.013 and CoE number 02.013.
+The molecular formula of isoamyl acetate is C7H14O2, and it has a molecular weight of 130.18 g/mol.
+This ester is characterized by its functional groups, which include an ester linkage that contributes to its fruity odor profile, reminiscent of bananas and pears.

 Citation hooks: FlavScents; PubChem; FEMA